raphischer/probgapfilling/README.md

 ## Attached Results

 Images and error reports on `GER` data can be found at <https://www.dropbox.com/sh/dojhb0dhzljznyy/AAC-PVlGidGFkx-RFvQw5oG3a>, and results on `FRA` data can be downloaded from <https://www.dropbox.com/sh/rj959rhjr9ndec0/AAAOA8vSzv0pANMFZXstjxwWa>.
-This software allows to reproduce all these results, the command line arguments can be dervied from filenames.
+This software allows to reproduce the results, the command line arguments can be derived from filenames.
 Resulting images can also be inspected with the `gap_filling_viewer`, by passing the downloaded directories as arguments.
-As an example, viewing downloaded *CROSS* predictions on `GER` can be done by running:
+As an example, for viewing *CROSS* gap filling results on `GER` data, run:

 `python scripts/gap_filling_viewer.py`
 `-l [path]/imgs/original_outline/`